aws-samples/eks-workshop/content/advanced/320_servicemesh_with_appmesh/port_to_app_mesh/create_the_virtual_nodes.md

 ...
 {{< /output >}}

-According to this YAML, we see that this Virtual Node points to a service (`spec.serviceDiscovery.dns.hostName: metal.prod.svc.cluster.local`) that listens on a given port for requests (`spec.listeners.portMapping.port: 9080`).
+According to this YAML, we see that this `VirtualNode` points to a service (`hostName: metal.prod.svc.cluster.local`) that listens on a given port for requests (`port: 9080`).

 We'll finish up creating the `dj`, `metal-v1`, and `jazz-v1` Virtual Nodes next.
 Run the following command: